troperville

 • The aftermath, in which Reid gives Luke power of attorney and dies looks set to return to Tear Jerker status.

 • Special mention goes to Janet for getting loads of screentime for Character Shilling.
 Also the writers deciding to keep introducing more members of her annoying/uninteresting family and trying very hard to make the audience feel sorry for her, even when she was being a complete jerkass and selfish.
-CarJAck shippers hated her the most.
-Her daughter Liberty too, for similar reasons.
-She was also a huge jerkass to Parker.
+CarJack shippers hated her the most.
+Her daughter Liberty too, for similar reasons, and because she was a huge jerkass to Parker.

 • Katie to some, although she usually means well, she tends to get involved in the affairs of others and rarely gets called out.